jan-van-bergen/CPU-Raytracer/README.md

 Anisotropic filtering is based on the OpenGL specification of an anisotropic filter. (see [the extension specification](https://www.khronos.org/registry/OpenGL/extensions/EXT/EXT_texture_filter_anisotropic.txt) for more details.
 Elliptical Weighted Average filtering is also an anisotropic filter, but provides better quality at the cost of being more expensive.

+*Note: For now only Textures with a width and height that are both powers of two support Mipmapping!
+The width and height do not have to be equal, allowing non-square Textures.*

 ### Other

 ![Dielectrics](Screenshots/Dielectrics.png)